JRC1995/Machine-Translation-Transformers/README.md

-# CAUTION: UNDER CONSTRUCTION.
+# Machine Translation (English to Bengali) using Transformers.

-he model is based on:
+The model is based on:

 ["Attention Is All You Need" by Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin. arXiv:1706.03762](https://arxiv.org/abs/1706.03762)